 Nepali history-writing has erased the contribution of Kumaonis and Garhwalis in building the brave Gurkha myth.

 The apocryphal story of Gurkha recruitment has it that during the Anglo-Gorkha War of 1814-16, one Lieutenant Frederick Young was captured by the by the Gorkhalis following the flight of the force he was commanding. … The truth is obviously far from that romantic.

 NEW YEAR’S HONOURS LIST 2017.

-Tessa Morrish for the award of her MBE.
+Our congratulations to Tessa Morrish for the award of her MBE.
 An extract of the notice is copied below: